DhairyaDutt/DhairyaDutt/README.md

 ## 🧔 About Me

-- 🎓 Pursuing my master's degree at Rochester Institute of Technology.
+- 🎓 Master's degree at Rochester Institute of Technology.
 - 📝 published two research papers in IcSoftcomp'22.
 - 💻 Solved 1200+ problems on [Leetcode(Rating 1861)](https://leetcode.com/u/N0ooobmaster69/).
 - 🤓 Well-versed with CS fundamentals like OOPs, OS, and DBMS.